jacobahtan/bootcamp-lp-bookshop-notifications/README.md

-# Bookshop Solution for SAP BTP Developer Bootcamp - Launchpad Service with Notifications API
+# Bookshop Solution for SAP BTP Developer Bootcamp - SAP Launchpad Service with Notifications API

 This project is developed for the purpose of an organised partner bootcamp.
 Participants may clone the repository, install/build & run on your local environment or (`recommended`) SAP Business Application Studio.